Is ADHD Real?

 The Argument Against ADHD

-Many claim that the disorder is over-diagnosed because it is often diagnosed in early primary school-aged children, and can be difficult to distinguish from typical under-10 behaviour.
+Some claim that the disorder is over-diagnosed because it is often diagnosed in early primary school-aged children, and can be difficult to distinguish from typical child behaviour.
 Some features of ADHD include responding spontaneously to situations, finding tasks boring, not being able to maintain focus on a task and, of course, inattention and hyperactivity.
 Sceptics claim that these are normal childhood behaviours.

 In 2014, it was popularly reported that a leading American neuroscientist, Dr Bruce Perry, claimed that ADHD is “not a real disease”.
 According to reports, Dr Perry warned of the dangers of giving psycho-stimulant medications to children.
 Others claim that the disorder was invented to increase sales of pharmaceutical drugs like Ritalin and Adderall.
 Dr Perry maintained that ADHD “is best thought of as a description … Any one of us at any given time would fit at least a couple of those criteria”.